Secular Spiritual Care Network

 In 2015, the British National Health Service (NHS) required providers of health services to enable pastoral care for people who declared themselves to be of no religion.
 In response, the British Humanist Association (BHA) established the Humanist Pastoral Support service with the initial aim of training secular care givers.
 Once trained and accredited, BHA then enabled these care givers to support patients on request in hospitals and other health settings.

 In August 2017, Lyndon Storey, President of the Council of Australian Humanist Societies (CAHS), encouraged the Humanist Society of Victoria (HSV) to explore providing humanist carers in Victoria.
 Lyndon had been practicing as a Humanist Volunteer Chaplain at Canberra Hospital for the previous two years.
 With several HSV members expressing interest, he recommended Spiritual Health Victoria.
 This organisation offers to non-religious volunteers a short training course of five half days.
 During the final half day, participants undergo work experience under supervision in either a hospital or other health facility.
 Under the lead of HSV Vice-President, John Russell, 10 people completed the training with Spiritual Health Victoria in November 2017.
-Currently, four humanist spiritual carers are working in three hospitals in Victoria, tending to the needs of the non-religious.
+At the close of 2018, four humanist spiritual carers were working in three hospitals in Victoria, tending to the needs of the non-religious.

 Although completing the short Spiritual Health Victoria training program led to a limited number of placements, HSV discovered that most local hospitals are unwilling to take on secular spiritual carers.
 This is the case even where secular spiritual carers restricted their care to non-religious patients.
 These hospitals required that, paradoxically, secular spiritual carers complete a unit of theologically-informed Clinical Pastoral Education (CPE).
 And this is regardless of the carer’s skills, experience, education and educational equivalencies.